arx-research/ers-docs/pages/scripts/chip-transfer.md

 # Transferring A Chip
 This section details how to transfer a chip using the `ers-scripts` repo.
+This assumes usage of the `PBTSimpleProjectRegistrar` which is what the `createProject` script uses by default.

 ## Set Up
 _If you are trying to execute a transaction it is assumed that you have also read the [Set Up](setup.md) section.
 If you are just looking for an example read on_